Chart Color Schemes

 Lansvale is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Lansvale, as evaluated at the latest Census, comprised 95.1% houses and 5.0% other dwellings.
-In comparison, Sydney metro had 73.3% houses and 26.7% other dwellings.
-Home ownership in Lansvale was 37.9%, with dwellings either mortgaged (38.2%) or rented (23.9%).
-The median monthly mortgage repayment was $2,000, aligning with the Sydney metro average, while the median weekly rent figure was $400, matching Sydney metro's figures.
-Nationally, Lansvale's mortgage repayments exceeded the Australian average of $1,863, and rents were higher than the national figure of $375.
+In Lansvale, as per the latest Census evaluation, 95.1% of dwellings were houses with the remaining 4.9% being semi-detached homes, apartments, or other types.
+This contrasts with Sydney's metropolitan area where 73.3% of dwellings are houses and 26.7% are other types.
+Home ownership in Lansvale stood at 37.9%, higher than the Sydney metro average.
+The majority of dwellings were mortgaged (38.2%) or rented (23.9%).
+The median monthly mortgage repayment was $2,000, aligning with the Sydney metro average, while the median weekly rent was $400, matching the Sydney metro figure.
+Nationally, Lansvale's median mortgage repayments exceeded the Australian average of $1,863 and rents surpassed the national figure of $375.

 Frequently Asked Questions - Housing